ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) To increase current flow
+A) To reduce voltage

-B) To allow current flow in only one direction
+B) To prevent arcing

-C) To reduce voltage
+C) To allow current flow in only one direction

-D) To prevent arcing
+D) To increase current flow

 ---

-B) To allow current flow in only one direction
+C) To allow current flow in only one direction

 ///